cyndishan/sales-analysis-project-sql/README.md

 ## 🧪 SQL Executions & Tasks

-Create all the tables following the same order as when referencing keys it would throw errors:
+Create all the tables in MySQL Workbench Environment following the same order as when referencing keys it would throw errors:
 ```
 -- create database
 CREATE DATABASE SalesPractice_db;